-Finding the right words to tell your tale is tricky.
-You can’t get too “salesy”, else a prospect will run backward.
-Simultaneously, you need to show how achieving your business goal(s) associated with the copy is beneficial for the prospect and persuade them.
+Finding the right words to tell your story is tricky.
+You can’t get too “salesy” else a prospect will run backward.
+However you also need to prove how your product will benefit the reader to persuade them.

 Table of Contents

 1. Homepage Website Copy By Joe Coleman

 Joe Coleman is a freelance copywriter with over 15 years of experience.
 His copywriting chops are on display on his homepage.

 You’re greeted with an interactive bar at the bottom of his homepage that move along from “Less Hard Sell” to “More Hard Sell.”
 It results in a dynamic change of the copy leveraging principles of persuasion like urgency and social proof.

 1. Joe “shows” the tricks of the copywriting trade in his homepage copy rather than saying that he is a copywriting expert.
 Show, don’t tell is a classic copywriting adage, remember?

 2. He strategically uses links to his portfolio pages and the awards he has won to earn the trust of his prospective clients.
 I would give him brownie points for the hilarious hard-sell copy that uses the cat below, along with his phone number 😂